G. A. K. Lohani: Sixth Comintern Congress (1928)

-On 22 May 1928, M.N.
-Roy left the Soviet Union for Berlin, ostensibly to seek medical treatment.
-He had in fact fallen into disgrace with Stalin and fled, never to return.
+On 22 May 1928, Roy left the Soviet Union for Berlin, ostensibly to seek medical treatment.
+He had in fact fallen into disgrace with Joseph Stalin and fled, never to return.
 Lohani came under suspicion as Roy's close associate, and there was pressure to abandon his ideas.

 Lohani attended the Sixth Congress of the Comintern (17 July to 2 September 1928) as a delegate from "India".
 The Comintern was moving toward the Third Period, a leftist policy of abandoning united fronts (such as the CPI's alliance with the Workers and Peasants Party) in favor of immediate preparations for independent revolution.

 Lohani came under heavy criticism, beginning with Otto Wille Kuusinen who attacked his "poetical description of industrialization and decolonization", accusing Lohani of downplaying the revolutionary crisis in British India, and of having illusions in nationalism and reformism.
 Pyotr Abramovich Shubin (representing the USSR) criticized Roy as the true inventor of "decolonization" theory, claiming that Lohani had merely given it a name.
 Christoph Wurm (representing the ECCI) alleged that Lohani's statements contained a "great danger", in that Lohani falsely believed India was being "decolonized" and already had the appearance of an independent bourgeois state.
 Wurm also raised suspicions over Lohani's apparent enthusiasm for Indian economic growth.
 The British delegation, itself under attack by Kuusinen, distanced itself from Roy and Lohani by denying any responsibility for their opinions.

 Lohani defended himself by asserting that Kuusinen had made a "complete travesty and misrepresentation" of his and Roy’s positions.
 Lohani said that he had "nothing whatever to do with the so-called 'decolonization of India' theory" and repeatedly insisted he had only used the term "decolonization" in a provisional way.
 He argued that the first use of the term "decolonization" was at a special ECCI commission formed in 1927, in which there had been no significant opposition or disagreement.
 Lohani complained that the current commission, by inaccurately presenting his views, was being "unfair" to delegates of the Congress as well as himself and Roy.
 Defending himself again two weeks later, Lohani reiterated that he believed the class struggle in British India was intensifying, the bourgeoisie was counter-revolutionary, and the masses were leading the way.
 He claimed there was no substantial disagreement between himself and Kuusinen, and that he was mostly in agreement with the views of the CPGB.